weiss-lytics/Systems-Labs/kiri/README.md

 ---

+## 🎯 Key Design Decisions

+These choices intentionally shaped the prototype before investing in a production build.

+- **Prototype before framework** — Validate the workflow and user experience before committing to a production stack.
+- **Single-file HTML prototype** — Keep the project portable, easy to review, and quick to iterate without build tools or dependencies.
+- **Visual blueprints over long documents** — Reduce cognitive load by making ideas easier to scan, revisit, and expand.
+- **Mobile-first interaction** — Design for capturing ideas wherever inspiration strikes, not just at a desk.
+- **Build for myself first** — If the product doesn't become part of my own workflow, it's not ready for anyone else.
+---

 ## Tech Stack

 This prototype is a **single self-contained HTML file** — vanilla HTML, CSS, and JavaScript, no frameworks, no build step, no dependencies.
 It runs by opening the file directly in a browser.